owenauch/personal-website/README.md

 - [x] 🚢 Push initial version

-### fast follow up
-- [ ] Subdomain digitalinklingsblog.com into a blog section
-  - [ ] Set up a nice looking blog section
-  - [ ] Figure out how to get markdown into blog easily
-  - [ ] Set up email notifications again
-  - [ ] Set up digitalinklingsblog.com to point at personal site or add banner

 ### nice to haves
 - [x] add a photo gallery to integrate photos
   - [x] make it easy to push photos to an S1 bucket and have them appear